nek0senpa1/backend/README.md

 #Final Test
 Final test passed 3/21/2019.
 -All endpoints are working.
+-All phone numbers (that are registered with twilio) are receiving texts after message add

 # Heroku does... things
 It appears as though HerokuApp does some strange things with servers sometimes.
 New users